 Mini projectors offer several versatile applications that you just can’t get from a standard projector, including the following:

-Business presentations can be set up “on the fly” by linking your mini projector to your laptop, tablet, or smartphone.
+Business presentations can be set up “on the fly” by linking your mini projector to your laptop, tablet, smartphone, or document camera.
 You can easily showcase websites, apps, photo galleries, and more to a group of coworkers.

 You can easily bring your mini projector to classrooms, auditoriums, or other functions where you might be presenting to a group.